 Under continued direction of the faculty supervisor and reading committee, students make revisions to the thesis, and a final draft of the thesis is submitted to the reading committee.
 An appropriate oral presentation of the honors work in an academic setting, typically a formal defense of the thesis, also will be required.
 Students are also required to present their thesis research/project at the annual Liberal Arts and Sciences Symposium (LASS).
-Honors students are required to submit their thesis to the Oglethorpe Journal of Undergraduate Research, and to submit a hard copy of the final, approved version of their thesis to the OU Library archives.
+Honors students are required to submit a digital copy of the final, approved version of their thesis to the Oglethorpe Library archives.
 Graded on a Satisfactory/Unsatisfactory basis.
 Prerequisite: Minimum grade of "C" in HON 401.
 A grade of "I" (Incomplete) in HON 401 is not acceptable.